 The strength of our Domain scores indicates what domain and category of attribution we value most.
 While not as specific as the individual results that follow, these results help us better understand our priorities and enable more productive conversations with our employers.
 Consider focusing negotiations and team-building discussions around the Domains that are strongest, even if you need to give a little on the side of the circle that is smallest.
 (For more tips on developing Domain-based strategies, contact a Career Placement Specialist.)

 The following results represent the Attributes that contribute most to your fit with employment opportunities.
 With the insights shared below, you should be able to develop a strategy that will effectively support career selection, contract negotiation, employee evaluation, and self-discovery.

-Leadership Highest Attribute
+Clarity Highest Attribute

 Valuing leadership does not mean that you need to be the boss (though it may indicate that you are well suited to taking a leadership role).
 Valuing leadership suggests that who is in charge matters to you, and there’s a good reason for that.
 Believing in the company's leadership and its vision will help you succeed and increase your satisfaction at work.